Automatic language translation

 DCJ has worked with the sector on the redesign since mid-2022.
 We held stakeholder workshops with a range of practice and operational representatives from DCJ districts and ACCO and non-ACCO Family Preservation service providers, across NSW.
 The workshops generated discussion among stakeholders and elicited their reflections on the challenges and common problems with the current service system, examples of good practice, and ideas for system improvements.
 The extensive feedback was analysed by the Family and Community Services Insights, Analysis and Research (FACSIAR) team within DCJ, and published in a Family Preservation What We Heard paper (PDF, 4.0 MB).

-We also partnered with AbSec to deliver ‘Listen and Learn’ workshops, held in person and on Country, with a range of Aboriginal stakeholders, non-Aboriginal ACCO staff, and Aboriginal and non-Aboriginal DCJ staff to better understand their experiences of Family Preservation in NSW.
-This feedback was analysed by AbSec with DCJ and published in the Aboriginal Family Preservation What We Heard paper (PDF, 2.6 MB).
+DCJ also partnered with AbSec to deliver 'Listen and Learn' workshops, held in person and on Country, with Aboriginal stakeholders and ACCO and DCJ staff.
+This feedback was jointy analysed by AbSec and DCJ and published in the Aboriginal Family Preservation What We Heard paper (PDF, 2.6 MB).

 Last updated: